marianapraz/polyakSGD/README.md

-This is a repository for Adaptive SGD.
-Adaptive SGD adapts Polyak's step size to stochastic gradients.
+This is a repository for Polyak SGD.
+Polyak SGD adapts Polyak's step size to stochastic gradients.

 The repository is divided into several parts:
-  * The folder `optim/` contains the optimizer code for AdaptiveSGD.
+  * The folder `optim/` contains the optimizer code for PolyakSGD.
   * The `example.py` script contains an example for training and testing LeNet model for MNIST.
 The implementation of LeNet is in `models/` and the data is imported via the `dataloader.py` script.

 ## Optimizing using Polyak's step size for stochastic gradients